Tripudium/l2gx/docs/patched_embeddings_guide.md

 ## Overview

 The patched embedding approach divides large graphs into overlapping subgraphs (patches), computes local embeddings for each patch, and then aligns them to create a global embedding.
-This divide-and-conquer strategy enables:

-- **Scalability**: Process graphs too large for single-machine memory
-- **Parallelization**: Embed patches independently in parallel
-- **Quality**: Preserve local structure while maintaining global coherence

-### Core Workflow

 ```
 Graph → Patches → Local Embeddings → Alignment → Global Embedding